RYthaGOD/agentburnRY/replit.md

 BurnBot is a SaaS platform providing automated token buyback and burn functionality for Solana SPL tokens.
 It enables token creators to schedule and execute buyback operations that automatically purchase tokens from the market and send them to the Solana incinerator, reducing the total supply.
 The platform offers a no-code solution with a comprehensive dashboard for configuration, scheduling (hourly, daily, weekly, or custom cron), and transaction monitoring.
 Its core ambition is to offer a streamlined, automated, and verifiable burn mechanism to enhance tokenomics for Solana projects.

+**NEW: Trading Bot Features** - Volume Bot for automated buy/sell cycles to generate trading volume, and Buy Bot for limit order execution when price reaches target SOL levels.

 ## User Preferences

 Preferred communication style: Simple, everyday language.